-Authorization factor (AF) - a value submitted by the user to establish that the user is in the community authorized to use the hard disk and that is used (after conditioning and/or combining) as the KEK.
+Authorization factor (AF) - a value submitted to the TOE to establish that the user is in the community authorized to use the hard disk and that is used (after conditioning and/or combining) as the KEK.
 Thus, all AFs must be successfully presented by the user since each factor is required to generate the KEK.
 Note that these AFs are not used to establish the particular identity of the user.
 An external token authorization factor is one that is stored on an external token.
+A TPM-protected authorization factor is one that stored on a TPM (the TPM is part of the Operational Environment, not the TOE).
+An external authorization factor is either an external token authorization factor or a TPM-protected authorization factor.